scullyio/scully/docs/concepts/unhandled-routes.md

 # Extra routes

 There will be times that your application is able to handle routes that are not defined in the router, or in such a way that it can't be automatically traversed.
 For example, because you are using a route matcher, or you are using ng-Upgrade, and part of the routes is still handled by your AngularJS part of the application.
-Or you are using Scully on an application thats is not utilizing Angular.
+Or you are using Scully on an application that is not utilizing Angular.
 For this we have provisioned the `extraRoutes` property in the config.

 ```typescript